dvla/serverless-apigateway-log-retention/README.md

 **Plugin Options**

-`accessLogging.enabled` (optional) - whether or not to update access logging retention policy.
+`accessLogging.enabled` (optional) - Whether or not to update access logging retention policy.
+Set to false by default.

 `accessLogging.days` (required) - Possible values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, 3653 and 'never expire'.

-`executionLogging.enabled` (optional) - whether or not to update execution logging retention policy.
+`executionLogging.enabled` (optional) - Whether or not to update execution logging retention policy.
+Set to false by default.

 `executionLogging.days` (required) - Possible values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, 3653 and 'never expire'.